b4rtik/PowerTheShell/README.md

 1. bypass block bypass script by Adam Chester (@_xpn_)

-Once the setup phase is over, you can run the console and all its scripts without using any of them obfuscation technique.
-In fact, only the commands necessary for AMSI evasion technique are blurred.
+Once the setup phase is over, you can run the console and all its scripts without using any obfuscation technique.
+In fact, only the commands necessary for AMSI evasion technique are obfuscated.

 This repository contains well-known scripts such as Invoke-Mimikatz Invoke-Powershell Invoke-CrerdentialPhisher that they have been patched or customized for easy integration.
 The actions performed do not compromise the signature of the scripts.

-#Instructions
+# Instructions

 To start the console run this line